ConEmu/ConEmu.github.io/ru/Settings.md

 #### Export...  {#id2572}
 Click it, you need to make a copy of your settings in the [xml file](ConEmuXml.html).

+#### Look up an option  {#id2569}
+If you can't find a desired option the easiest way to do that is ‘Search field’.
+Just press `Ctrl+F` in the Settings dialog, type something, the ‘title’ for example, and wait a bit.
+ConEmu would activate appropriate page and show the hint on the found control.
+You may use `Enter` or ‘Lens icon’ in the search field to find next occurrence of the string.

 <a name="screenshots"></a>